How to Reorganize and Rebuild Indexes in SQL Server Database?

 Indexes are important schema objects of MS SQL database files that enhance the data retrieving operations on a table.
 In simple words, these objects function like a table of contents of the database.
 These indexes have B-tree structure (where the letter “B” stands for balanced), which is a multilevel structure that has root, intermediate, and leaf levels.
 At the leaf level, a "doubly linked list" links the pages.
 This link is used to scan an index.

-Over time, continuous INSERT, UPDATE, and DELETE operations can fragment the database tables.
+With time, continuous INSERT, UPDATE, and DELETE operations can fragment the database tables.
 When fragmentation increases, query performance degrades, and data concurrency and locks increase.
 Also, the server may choose not to use a fragmented index.
+Indexes are also prone to corruption, which can generate integrity errors.

 Indexes are also prone to corruption.
 If the indexes get corrupted, you can receive errors.
 Some common errors are: